You need to know how to clean a camera lens but you don't know where to start.

 You have two options when it comes to getting your camera lens in tip-top shape for crystal sharp photos.

-Unfortunately, there is a lot of bad information out there on camera lens cleaning techniques, on both when and how to get a clean lens.
+Unfortunately, there's a lot of bad information out there on camera lens cleaning techniques, on both when and how to get a clean lens.
 Let's get it done without spending a ton of money and without scratching your lens.
 Here's lowdown on the order of the steps you should take.

 First, we'll cover the complete lens cleaning.
 This is what you want to do if you've neglected your lens for a while, if you've purchased a used lens, received an older lens from a friend, or happened to let it get dirty from a particular type of photo shoot.